Do You Know ALL the 14 Best Poker Training Sites in 2022?

-Members additionally have access to pro blogs and strategy articles and the member forums.
+Members additionally have access to pro blogs and strategy articles and forums.
 There is also "Tournament Poker Edge University," a full "curriculum" of videos, articles, podcasts, and quizzes designed to help players find trouble spots in their games and improve.

-For the last seven-plus years, the site has also hosted a popular MTT strategy podcast available for free to anyone, which, combined with other free content on the site, provides players a way to sample what TPE has to offer before subscribing.
+For the last seven-plus years, the site has also hosted a popular MTT strategy podcast available for free to anyone, which, combined with other free content on the site, provides players with a way to sample what TPE has to offer before subscribing.

 More than 30 pros are currently listed as contributors on the site, among them Casey Jarzabek, Ben Warrington, Andrew Brokos, Daryl Jace, Collin Moshman, Justin Ouimette, Mike Leah, Jamie Kerstetter, and Alexander Fitzgerald.

 The site has no signup fee and offers a free trial to newcomers.

-Started in 2013 by poker pros/coaches James Sweeney, Doug Hull, Ed Miller, and Christian Soto, Red Chip Poker offers players a variety of instruction in both cash games and tournaments.
+Started in 2013 by poker pros/coaches James Sweeney, Doug Hull, Ed Miller, and Christian Soto, Red Chip Poker offers players a variety of instruction in both poker cash game strategy and poker tournament strategy.

 PRO membership also includes unlimited access to the site's "Crash Courses" and "CORE" poker course, with those also available as options for players looking to spend a little less to get started.

 Purchasers get unlimited access to training videos, podcasts, and articles on the chosen format (cash or tourneys), plus the ability to participate in the site's forum.

 Meanwhile, the "CORE" poker course represents a unique and inexpensive way for players to try out the site without spending much at all.